 If you've ever considered bringing home a small furry pet, you've probably considered a ferret.
 Pouncing and playing, hiding your keys, or snoozing in a pile of fluff, ferrets will easily win you over.
 They're highly entertaining and fun to watch, so it's no wonder that ferrets are so popular.

 With a ferret's intelligence and jester-like antics, they do make wonderful pets.
 However, a new ferret takes a lot more time and experience than most people realize, which doesn't make them ideal for a new pet owner or for a house with small children.
 If you're a first time ferret owner, be sure that you truly understand all of the responsibility that comes with caring for these indoor pets before getting one for yourself.

-Most people assume that ferrets are rodents and the word rodent often makes people turn up their nose.
-But they aren't rodents.
-They are a part of the Mustelid family, cousins to otters, minks, and weasels.
+Most people assume that ferrets are rodents, and the word rodent often makes people turn up their nose.
+However, ferrets aren't rodents; they are a part of the Mustelid family, cousins to otters, minks, and weasels.

 Ferrets are incredibly intelligent, and with proper and consistent training, can learn tricks, litter box training, and kind behavior.
 Just like puppies and kittens, they need to be taught the basics.
 Along with being taught proper bathroom habits, they also need to be taught not to nip and bite humans.

 Young ferrets need around four hours per day out of their cage to explore, play, and socialize.
 If they have cage mates, this time can be lessened to two hours a day, minimum, since they'll have a partner.
 Playing with your pet ferrets is the best way to bond and very crucial to their well-being.
 They are very social animals and love their playtime!

 Time to freely roam around the house is important, as is the "ferret-proofing" process if you want to keep your house, and sanity, intact.
 Think of ferrets as curious toddlers with the attention span of a kitten.
 They like to get into EVERYTHING.
 They like to nest and burrow in couches and recliners, play with and chew on cords, and take your things and hide them in small spaces.